 Address: 17190 Sunset Blvd, Pacific Palisades, CA 90272

 Overlooking the Pacific Ocean, Self-Realization Fellowship Lake Shrine is one of the finest hidden gems near the City of Malibu.
 In fact, even some of the oldest residents of Malibu don’t know about the existence of this place.
 Self-Realization Fellowship Lake Shrine encompasses a main temple and beautiful garden with a big lake.
 Like a magnet, the garden entices people to explore the place and enjoy its lush greenery.
 If you want to meditate, head to an old Dutch windmill that now serves as a Chapel for silent meditation.

 Address: 1600 Las Virgenes Canyon Rd, Calabasas, CA 91302

-Even if you are not a big fan of Asian religions in, you still will be very impressed with the beautiful architecture of Malibu Hindu Temple.
-Although the name of the temple suggests that it belongs to Malibu area, the house of worship is actually located in Calabasas.
-The temple was built in the finest South Indian architectural traditions and devoted to many Hindu deities.
-This fact itself is quite unusual.
-In majority cases in Hinduism, each god deserves its own house aka temple.
-The walls of the temple from the top to the bottom are cover with engraved figures of Hindu gurus and other religious characters.
-Looking at them, it’s almost impossible to comprehend the amount of work and dedication put into it.
-Make sure to visit inner courtyard of the temple and admire sculptural artwork in the form of the most significant Hindu deities.
+Even if you are not a big fan of Asian religions in, you will still acknowledge gorgeous architecture of Malibu Hindu Temple.
+Although the name of the temple suggests that it belongs to the Malibu area, the house of worship is part of Calabasas.
+The temple meets the finest South Indian architectural traditions.
+On top of that, it gathers devoters of many Hindu deities.
+It’s unusual, as in Hinduism each god usually deserves its own house or temple.
+The walls of the temple impress with engraved figures of Hindu gurus and other religious characters.
+Inner courtyard presents sculptural artwork in the form of the most significant Hindu deities.